casko97/PufferDrive/docs/src/pufferdrive-2.0.md

 ## Highlights

-- **Super-fast self-play RL**: Train agents on 10,000 multi-agent Waymo scenarios and reach a near-perfect score in under an hour.
-[Earlier results](https://arxiv.org/abs/2502.14706) took 24 hours.
-PufferDrive achieves similar performance in about **15 minutes on a single GPU**.
+- **Super-fast self-play RL**: Train agents on 10,000 multi-agent Waymo scenarios and reach a near-perfect score in under in about **15 minutes on a single GPU** where [Earlier results](https://arxiv.org/abs/2502.14706) took 24 hours.
 - **Long-horizon driving:** Train agents to reach goals indefinitely on large CARLA maps.
 Demo agents are trained this way.
 Drive alongside them in the browser below.
-- **Built-in evaluation:** Integrated eval support for the [Waymo Open Sim Agent Challenge (WOSAC)](https://emerge-lab.github.io/PufferDrive/wosac/) and a [human compatibility benchmark](https://emerge-lab.github.io/PufferDrive/evaluation/#human-compatibility-benchmark).
+- **Built-in evaluation:** Integrated, accelerated eval support for the [Waymo Open Sim Agent Challenge (WOSAC)](https://emerge-lab.github.io/PufferDrive/wosac/) and a [human compatibility benchmark](https://emerge-lab.github.io/PufferDrive/evaluation/#human-compatibility-benchmark).
 - **Easy scenario creation:** Edit or design custom scenarios in minutes, including long-tail and stress-test cases, using the [interactive scenario editor](https://emerge-lab.github.io/PufferDrive/scene-editor/).
 - **And more:** Browse the docs for details.